Federal Criminal Trials

 Since most state crimes are committed by individuals, only one defendant is present.
 Federal offenses often involve schemes and conspiracies with many actors.
 For example, a mortgage fraud may involve a mortgage broker, several straw purchasers, and an appraiser.
 If several of these persons request a trial, they will be tried together.
-Or as another example, a drug trafficking organization may include multiple suppliers, transporters, money launderers, and street level dealers.
-They too would be tried together.
+Another example: a drug trafficking organization may include multiple suppliers, transporters, money launderers, and street level dealers – all of whom could be tried together.

-Also because federal crimes often involve large numbers of participants the name of the game becomes to try to get defendants to turn on each other.
-While this is true at the state level, it is prevalent in the federal system.
+Also because federal crimes often involve large numbers of participants, the name of the game becomes to try to get defendants to turn on each other.
+While this is also true at the state level, it is extremely prevalent in the federal system.
 This is not to say that state criminal trials never involve multiple defendants.
-Certain murders, robberies, and thefts involve several persons.
+Murders, robberies, and thefts often involve several co-defendants.
 Typically, however, these cases often include only one defendant at trial at one time.

 The attorneys at Varghese Summersett have vast experience handling state and federal cases.
 If you or a loved one is facing charges, call our office today for a free consultation with a seasoned defense attorney.
 Call us at 817-203-2220 or reach out online.